CronCats/docs/content/docs/env-file.md

 sidebar: 'docs'
 ---

+# ENV File

-# What is .env file?
+## What is .env file?

-Development has been much easier since the invention of the .env file.
+Development has been much easier since the invention of the `.env` file.
 You can easily set your environment variables and values with the syntax ENV_VARIABLE = VALUE and boom!

-Env file allows you to customize individual variables for your environment. .env files are line delimitated text files, meaning that each new line represents a single variable.
+Env file allows you to customize individual variables for your environment. `.env` files are line delimitated text files, meaning that each new line represents a single variable.
 By convention .env variable names are uppercase words separated by underscores.
 Variable names are followed directly by an = which, in turn is followed directly by the value.

 ## .env setup